dfk-paris/pb/README.md

     ></script>
     <script type="text/javascript">riot.mount('pb-listing')</script>

-Where the `pb-api-url` should point to the url where this application is hosted.
+Where the  `src` and `pb-api-url` should point to the url where this application is hosted.
-Also configure the CORS parameters within config/application.rb so that your integrating page is allowed to fetch data from this app.
+Also configure the CORS parameters within `config/application.rb` so that your integrating page is allowed to fetch data from this app.
 Then you may simply add the widgets within your html body like this: